Gee (navigation): Advantages and disadvantages

 Unlike the German beam systems where the bombers flew to their targets along the beam, Gee pulses were radiated in all directions so, if detected, they would not reveal the bombers' destinations.
 As the system was passive, unlike H2S, there were no return signals which could give away the bombers' positions to night fighters.
 Additionally, this meant all of the aircraft could use the system at the same time.

 Gee was highly susceptible to jamming; all the Germans had to do was radiate spurious pulses that made it impossible to determine which was a real signal from the stations and which was being broadcast from a jammer.
-This could be easily arranged by locating another slave station in France or the Netherlands and modifying its delay and signal strength for its signals to appear to be similar to those from one of the stations in the UK.
-This worked only over Germany; when aircraft flying over the UK the signal would appear too weak.
+This could be easily arranged by locating a transmission station in France or the Netherlands and modifying its delay and signal strength for its signals to appear to be similar to those from one of the stations in the UK.
+This worked only over Germany; when aircraft were flying over the UK these signals would appear too weak.
 Using conventional radio receivers and loop antennas for direction finding, radio operators could determine which of the signals was false.
 Even if jammed over enemy territory, Gee had the extremely useful advantage of providing a reliable navigational fix once homeward aircraft were over the North Sea on return from operations, making it easier for returning bombers to find their airfields with a resultant reduction in losses due to accidents.